vsrinivas/fuchsia/the-book/sandboxing.md

 contained in a package.
 As the package manager evolves, these details are likely to change.

-An component run from a package is given access to two namespaces by default:
+An component run from a package is given a read-only view of its package contents in `/pkg`.

- * `/svc`, which is a bundle of services from the environment in which the component runs.
- * `/pkg`, which is a read-only view of the package containing the component.

-A typical component will interact with a number of services from `/svc` in order to play some useful role in the system.

 To access these resources at runtime, a process can use the `/pkg` namespace.
 For example, the `root_presenter` can access `cursor32.png` using the absolute path `/pkg/data/cursor32.png`.

+Another important part of the component's namespace is `/svc`, which renders access to services in the component's sandbox.
+A typical component will interact with a number of services from `/svc` in order to play some useful role in the system.
+The set of services that a component has access to is governed by its [`services`](package_metadata.md#Component-Manifest) sandbox.
+For example, the service `fuchsia.sys.Launcher` allows the component to launch other components.

 ## Configuring additional namespaces